At a Glance

 There is a ton to like in this product.

 Visually it is spectacular.
 The finish and the knobs are the best looking in the market.
-You will see their Wi-Fi technology evolve to be more functional.
+You will see their Wi-Fi technology evolves to be more functional.
+The knobs have LED backlit lighting.

 However, the rest of the range is decent, but not overwhelmingly compelling.
 It also depends on how you cook.